nest/nestml/README.md

 | -store_log    | (Optional) Stores a log.txt containing all messages in JSON notation.
 Default is OFF.|
 | -dev          | (Optional) Executes the toolchain in the development mode where errors in models are ignored.
 Default is OFF.|

-Generated artifacts are copied to the selected target directory (default is _target_).
+Generated artifacts are copied to the selected target directory (default is `target`).
 In order to install the models into NEST, the following commands have to be executed from within the target directory:
 ```
 cmake -Dwith-nest=<nest_install_dir>/bin/nest-config .
 make all
 make install
 ```
-where _nest\_install\_dir_ points to the installation directory of NEST (e.g. _/home/nest/work/nest-install_).
-Subsequently, the module can either be linked into NEST (see [Writing an extension module](https://nest.github.io/nest-simulator/extension_modules)), or loaded dynamically using the _Install_ API function.
-For example, dynamic loading in PyNEST of a module with _module\_name=mymodelsmodule_:
+where `<nest_install_dir>` is the installation directory of NEST (e.g. `/home/nest/work/nest-install`).
+Subsequently, the module can either be linked into NEST (see [Writing an extension module](https://nest.github.io/nest-simulator/extension_modules)), or loaded dynamically using the `Install` API function.
+For example, dynamic loading in PyNEST of a module with `module_name=mymodelsmodule`:
 ```py
 nest.Install("mymodels")
 ...